Don’t Wait for a Cold Shower (or a Flooded Hallway)

 -

-If your water heater is over 6 years old and has never been flushed or serviced, it’s already on borrowed time.
+If yours is over 6 years old and hasn’t been flushed or checked?
+You’re already rolling the dice.

 -